Children and young people

 6.3.1 Some statistics

-• Children with a disability are a particularly vulnerable group, especially those in the out-of home care system.
-In NSW, 16.3% of children in out of home care were reported as having a disability (nationally 15.3%).58 See further Section 5 — People with disabilities.
+• Children with a disability are a particularly vulnerable group, especially those in the out-of-home care system.
+In NSW, 16.3% of children in out of home care were reported as having a disability (nationally 15.3%).62 See further Section 5 — People with disabilities.

 6.3.3 Aboriginal and Torres Strait Islander Child Placement Principles (ATSICPP)

-The Aboriginal Case Management Policy (ACMP)66 is the operational framework adopted by the Department of Communities and Justice (DCJ) for all practitioners working with Aboriginal children, young people and families in NSW.
-This policy is stated to provide a framework for Aboriginal-led and culturally embedded case management practice to safeguard the best interests of Aboriginal children and young people.67
+The Aboriginal Case Management Policy (ACMP)70 is the operational framework adopted by the Department of Communities and Justice (DCJ) for all practitioners working with Aboriginal children, young people and families in NSW.
+This policy is stated to provide a framework for Aboriginal-led and culturally embedded case management practice to safeguard the best interests of Aboriginal children and young people.71

 6.3.3.1 Ensuring compliance with the ATSICPP

-Further, the 2019 Family is Culture review report73 recognised the impact of intergenerational trauma in that it may manifest itself in behaviours that are regularly viewed as a reason to remove children, and not restore those children once they have been removed.74 Many Aboriginal parents who are in contact with the child protection system have had their parenting abilities adversely affected by intergenerational trauma and its compounding effects.
-For example, they may not have had safe and stable homes themselves because their parents may not have had safe and stable homes.75 The Family is Culture review report proposes that caseworkers must take intergenerational trauma into account, and understand that “neglect” is usually a form of intergenerational trauma which must be addressed first, rather than becoming a reason to remove a First Nations child into care, and that service delivery should take into account trauma-informed principles.
-See further the Resources on JIRS at https://jirs.judcom.nsw.gov.au/resources/trauma_resources.php, for intergenerational trauma resources.
+Further, the 2019 Family is Culture review report76 recognised the impact of intergenerational trauma in that it may manifest itself in behaviours that are regularly viewed as a reason to remove children, and not restore those children once they have been removed.77 Many Aboriginal parents who are in contact with the child protection system have had their parenting abilities adversely affected by intergenerational trauma and its compounding effects.
+For example, they may not have had safe and stable homes themselves because their parents may not have had safe and stable homes.78 The Family is Culture review report proposes that caseworkers must take intergenerational trauma into account, and understand that “neglect” is usually a form of intergenerational trauma which must be addressed first, rather than becoming a reason to remove a First Nations child into care, and that service delivery should take into account trauma-informed principles.
+See further the resources on JIRS for intergenerational trauma.

 6.3.3.2 Principle of making “active efforts”